timokonkwo/quizApp/README.md

-# quizApp
+# quizNow
-A simple quiz App made with react.
-Generates quizzes and grades you.
+A simple quiz App made with react. it generates quizzes from an API and grades you as you take them